History of Saint Martin: Colonial era

+In spite of the treaty, relations between the two sides were not always cordial.
+Between 1648 and 1816, conflicts changed the border sixteen times.

+A fictional story about the 1648 border-drawing process is often told on the island to explain the larger French side: A Frenchman and a Dutchman were selected by their respective communities, given intoxicating drink, stood up back to back in Oysterpond, and set off to walk around the shoreline in opposite directions.
+The line between the starting and ending point was supposedly declared the border.
+The French side explains its larger territory by saying the Dutchman stopped to enjoy the company of a woman, or that the Frenchman chose wine and the Dutchman chose Jenever (Dutch Gin), which is supposedly heavier and required a nap.
+The Dutch side explains its smaller territory by accusing the Frenchman of cheating by running or taking a shortcut through the northeastern part of the island.

 In 1651, the Compagnie des Îles de l'Amérique sold the French part of the island to the Order of Saint John which was sovereign over Malta, at the time a vassal state of the Kingdom of Sicily.
 The Order's rule lasted for fourteen years, and in 1665 it was sold back to the French West India Company along with the Order's other possessions in the Caribbean.

 Although the Spanish had been the first to import slaves to the island, their numbers had been few.
 But with the new cultivation of cotton, tobacco, and sugar, mass numbers of slaves were imported to work on the plantations.
 The slave population quickly grew larger than that of the land owners.
 Subjected to cruel treatment, slaves staged rebellions, and their overwhelming numbers made them impossible to ignore.
 In 1848, the French abolished slavery in their colonies including the French side of St. Martin.
 Slaves on the Dutch side of the island protested and threatened to flee to the French side to seek asylum.
 The local Dutch authorities relented and emancipated the colonies' slaves.
 While this decree was respected locally, it was not until 1863 when the Dutch abolished slavery in all of their island colonies that the slaves became legally free.